-The Critical Link Between Nightly Toothbrushing and Cardiovascular Disease Risk
+The Critical Link Between Regular Toothbrushing and Cardiovascular Disease Risk

-The Critical Link Between Nightly Toothbrushing and Cardiovascular Disease Risk
+The Critical Link Between Regular Toothbrushing and Cardiovascular Disease Risk

 • Periodontal Disease: Inadequate oral care can lead to periodontal disease, a significant risk factor for cardiovascular disease.